TritonDataCenter/linux-live/docs/2-platform-image.md

 not include test packages or others that are not needed for typical operation.
 The test package(s) should be available to aid in development.

-The files will be made available via http from the zfsbuilder VM.
+The files will be made available via HTTP from the zfsbuilder VM.

 ## Booter Integration